opsmill/infrahub/docs/02_getting_started/readme.md

 The GraphQL interface will be available at `http://localhost:8000/graphql`

-# Explore Infrahub with a scripted demo
+# Explore Infrahub with a guided demo

 To help you get started with Infrahub, a guided demo is included in the project based on a simple 6 nodes network.